Spring, the Air Element, and the Silent Extinction of Words

-Imbolc marks the first day of Spring in Ireland and the Celtic Wheel of the Year.
-The principal element of Spring is Air, and this relates with filaments of all kinds, not least our vocal chords which provide communication, music, songs, poetry and spoken word, all expressions of air.
+Imbolc marks the first day of spring in Ireland and within the Celtic Wheel of the Year.
+The principal element of spring is Air, which relates to filaments of all kinds – not least our vocal cords, through which communication, music, song, poetry, and spoken word arise.
+These are all expressions of air.

-In recent years emoji's, gifs, social media slang, and absolutely daft abbreviations have invaded our everyday language, dumbing down the word and diluting meaning.
-People seem to be getting so complacent about allowing this and contributing to the loss of old language and the knowledge and power it contains.
-I'm not sure about you, but this genuinely concerns me and I find it painful to observe.
+In recent years, emojis, gifs, social media slang, and careless abbreviations have increasingly entered everyday language, thinning meaning and flattening expression.
+There seems to be a growing complacency around this shift, and a willingness to contribute to the loss of older language and the knowledge and depth it carries.
+I am not sure how this lands for others, but I find it genuinely concerning, and at times painful to observe.

-To acknowledge what appears to be the very real extinction of words, and in an attempt to show you of the poetry to be found within our language, here is some food for thought.
-A reminder of why it is worth fighting for:
+To acknowledge what feels like a very real extinction of words, and in an attempt to reveal the poetry that still lives within our language, here is some food for thought.
+A reminder of why this matters, and why it is worth protecting:

 "We need to teach the children the old words,